ShaharNaveh/ShaharNaveh.github.io/content/blog/getting-comfortable-with-aws/index.md

 {{< /callout >}}

 ## Networking
-Nothing in the modern world
+Understanding basic networking concepts is important in today's digital world.
+It helps people know how data moves, fix connection problems, and keep communications secure.
+Knowing these basics is key to using modern technology.

 ### TL;DR Checklist
-- What is a network
+- What is a network (VPC)
 - Subnetting
 - Route Tables
 - Security Groups
 - Internet Gateway
 - (Optional) NAT